Saireshma22/AI-PR-Comments/README.md

 3. Generate AI-based review comments.
 4. Post them **inline** in your PR automatically.

+To run in your terminal
+python pr_ai_review.py
+or
 If you want to run it automatically when someone opens a pull request, create a file at:
 .github/workflows/ai_pr_review.yml